 People in Fredericksburg, who were told the river there was 372 feet wide, began trying without success to do it using lead washers.
 Other sources reported that the distance from one bank to the other where Johnson’s throws were made was just 272 feet, but that’s probably inaccurate.

 On a typically cold winter day, Johnson was ready to give it a try.
 Crowds, estimated at a few thousand to 10,000 or more, depending on the source, gathered on both sides of the river.
 With $100 promised to the person who retrieved the official silver dollar, more folks gathered on the opposite side from Johnson and the official entourage.

 Johnson came dressed in a suit.
 The footing was muddy.
 He took off his suit jacket for his attempts.
 Johnson’s first toss fell several feet short, but his second clearly made it all the way across.
-He then said he was ready to throw the official inscribed silver dollar.
-The Big Train threw it well into the crowd on the opposite side.
-A 31-year-old stone mason, called Peter Yon in most accounts, but Pietro Yon in the next day’s New York Times, ended up with the coin.
+He then said he was ready to throw the officially.
+A 31-year-old stone mason — Peter Yon in most accounts, but Pietro Yon in the next day’s New York Times — ended up with the coin.

 Many people told reporters they believed Johnson’s toss lent credence to the George Washington story.
 Bloom remained unconvinced and didn’t pay off on any bets.
 Whether Washington did it or not, Walter Johnson on February 22, 1936, forever became part of the story.

 - * “Our Favorite Recording Sessions” — Brian Wilson: “Hey, will you take off that hat?
 You look like George Washington!”
 Mike Love: “I’ll throw you across the river….
 I threw a silver dollar across; I can throw you.”